 Several imagined cast lists have popped up for a film of the Parasol Protectorate.
 Who would you choose?

 In short, Alexia = Gina Bellman, Lord Maccon = Sean Bean, Professor Lyall = Kevin McKidd, Lord Akeldama = Paul Bettany, Madame Lefoux = Audrey Tautou.

 - For more on the subject you can see me Cast the Movie of Soulless.

 - Facebook group discussion on the subject.

 Are there any other characters from other author’s novel, who will appear in your books?

-No. I shamelessly incorporate actual historical people, or in some cases their relations, but I don’t borrow fictional ones.
+I shamelessly incorporate actual historical people, or in some cases their relations, but I don’t borrow fictional ones.
+That seems, erm, rude.